Biden bounces back up after falling off bike in Rehoboth Beach

 There were no visible scrapes or bruises from the spill.

-Asked if he was OK, Mr Biden responded: “Yeah, yeah, yeah,” and explained tha the “toe cages” on his bike got caught.
+Asked if he was OK, Mr Biden responded: “Yeah, yeah, yeah,” and explained that the “toe cages” on his bike got caught.

 Reporters asked about China tariffs, and he joked: “I’m not going to talk to you on my vacation”.
 He then added that he would be talking with Chinese President Xi Jinping soon and is making up his mind about whether to lift tariffs on China.